NikosMavrakis/inertia_estimation/README.md

 # inertia_estimation

-ROS package for estimating mass and inertia of objects by pushing and measuring F/T and object displacement.
+ROS package for estimating an object's mass and rotational inertia by pushing it and measuring F/T signals and dispacement.